 We are one of the largest logistics companies in the Hidrovia region of South America, focusing on the Hidrovia region river system, the main navigable river system in the region, and on the cabotage trades along the eastern coast of South America.
 We are focused on providing our customers integrated transportation, storage and related services through our port facilities, our large, versatile fleet of dry and liquid cargo barges and our product tankers.
 We serve the needs of a number of growing South American industries, including mineral and grain commodity providers as well as users of refined petroleum products.
-Our controlling shareholder, Navios Holdings, is one of the world's leading shipping and maritime logistics companies and provides significant business expertise and know-how to our operations.
+Our controlling shareholder, Navios Holdings, provides significant business expertise and know-how to our operations.